Paravane (water kite)

 The paravane /'pærəvein/ is a towed winged (hydrofoiled) underwater object—a water kite.
-Paravanes have been used in sport or commercial fishing, marine exploration and industry, sports and military.
+Paravanes have been used in sport or commercial fishing, marine exploration and industry, sports and military applications.
 The wings of paravanes are sometimes in a fixed position, else positioned remotely or by actions of a human pilot.
 Pioneer parafoil developer Domina Jalbert considered water kites hardly different from air kites.
 However, paravanes generally orient themselves in respect to the water surface.
-They may have sensors that record or transmit data or be used entirely for generating a holding force like a sea anchor does.
-While a sea-anchor allows a vessel to drift more slowly downwind, the paravane travels sideways at several times the downwind speed.
+They may have sensors that record or transmit data or are used entirely for generating a holding force like a sea anchor does.
+While a sea-anchor allows a vessel to drift more slowly downwind, the paravane travels sideways to the pull at one to several times the pulling speed.
 Paravanes are, like air kites, often symmetrical in one axis and travel in two directions, the change being effected by gybing, shunting, or flipping over.

 Military applications

-The paravane /'pærəvein/, a form of towed underwater "glider" with a warhead that was used in anti-submarine warfare, was developed from 1914–16 by Commander C. Vivian Usborne and Lieutenant C. Dennistoun Burney, funded by Sir George White, founder of the Bristol Aeroplane Company.
+The paravane /'pærəvein/, a form of towed underwater "glider" with a warhead that was used in anti-submarine warfare, was developed from 1914 to 1916 by Commander C. Vivian Usborne and Lieutenant C. Dennistoun Burney, funded by Sir George White, founder of the Bristol Aeroplane Company.
 It was used against naval mines and submarines.
 A different variety of paravane was developed by the British inventor Sir Dennistoun Burney as a means to sweep enemy mines.
 Towed behind a ship, the paravane wire would either cut the mine's mooring cable or bring the mine and paravane together, detonating the mine.
 There are offensive and defensive paravanes.

-Initially developed to destroy naval mines, the paravane is strung out and streamed alongside the towing ship, often from the bow, but in many WWII applications aboard minesweepers, the paravane was towed from the stern.
+Initially developed to destroy naval mines, the paravane is strung out and streamed alongside the towing ship, often from the bow, but in many World War II applications aboard minesweepers, the paravane was towed from the stern.
 The wings of the paravane pull it away laterally from the towing ship, placing a tension on the tow cable.
 If the tow cable snags the cable anchoring a mine then the anchoring cable is cut by jaws on the paravane, allowing the mine to float to the surface, where it is destroyed by gunfire.
 If the anchor cable fails to part, the mine and the paravane are brought together and the mine explodes against the paravane.
 The cable can then be retrieved and a replacement paravane fitted.

-Burney developed explosive paravanes as an anti-submarine weapon, a "high speed sweep".
+Burney developed explosive paravanes as an anti-submarine weapon, a "high speed sweep."
 It was a paravane, containing 80 lb of TNT towed by an armoured electric cable.
 The warhead was fired automatically as soon as the submarine touched the paravane or towing cable, or manually from the ship's bridge.
 It could be quickly deployed into the water and towed up to 25 kn, and recovery was reasonably simple.